Categories

 4.)
 Advaitic and Direct Path Inquiry – Collapse of Witness Stage: “Everything is Brahman/Awareness” and Ajativada

-Out of curiosity to understand the dissolution of Witness I had a number of online conversations with my friend and guide Greg Goode who finally led me to Ajativada of Gaudapada found in his Mandukya Karika.
+I had several online conversations with my friend and guide Greg Goode who finally led me to Ajativada of Gaudapada found in his Mandukya Karika.
 He also opened my way to the Direct Path teachings of Sri Atmananda Krishna Menon which are a modern unfolding of Ajativada.
-In all of them I found what I was looking for, a self inquiry approach to deconstruct the subject-object duality completely.
+In all of these, I found what I was looking for, a self-inquiry approach to deconstruct the subject-object duality completely.
 Greg Goode has authored some excellent books on Direct Path, with even more incisive and detailed deconstruction of subject-object duality than one comes across in the original teachings of Atmananda.
 Of course, Greg directly derives the main principles from Atmananda.

 All this before is immortal Brahman; certainly all behind is Brahman; all to the south and to the north; all below and all alone stretched out, i.e., extended, all this is certainly Brahman, the highest.